Simyon264/Obot-ma/README.md

 The Bot for JCIgaming's Discord
 ## Description

-The bot for JCIgaming's Discord server with features such as kicking, baning and warning users.
-You never know what will happen next.
-This project is closed source but some people have access to it.
+The bot for JCIgaming's Discord server. <br>
 Obot-ma is based on the interstellar bot and I still call it Interstellar sometimes lmao.

 ## How to install.